Phurga/obsidian_vault/concepts/use of soil eDNA sequencing methods to measure soil species richness.md

 eDNA datasets were used in [[deep species distribution model]]s to derive soil organisms abundance maps using[[soil food web#soil multi-trophic classification]] ([[Calderon-Sanou2022_betterunderstanding]] and [[Cerna2025_Limitspromises]]).

+there is a temporal variability in soil microbiome, leading to challenges when using eDNA databases that do not sample at the same period of the year ([[ORCHAMP]])

 #todo/read [[Orgiazzi2015_Soilbiodiversity]]

 #todo/question